Therealkorris/MPC-Servers/README-docker.md

 # MPC Server Docker Setup

-This document explains how to run the MPC server in a Docker container while keeping Visio-related functionality running locally on your Windows machine.
+This document explains how to run the MPC server in Docker containers while keeping Visio-related functionality accessible.

 ## Architecture

 The setup consists of two components:

-1. **MPC Server (Docker Container)**: Handles API requests, runs the server with SSE transport.
+1. **MPC Server (Linux Container)**: Handles API requests, runs the server with SSE transport.
+Forwards Visio-related operations to the local Visio service.

-2. **Local Visio Service (Windows)**: Handles actual Visio operations using COM interfaces.
+2. **Visio Service (Local or Windows Container)**: Handles actual Visio operations using COM interfaces.

 ## Prerequisites